MiniMinja/GameDocs/CardGame/DesignDoc.md

 At the start of the opponent's next turn, deals damage  based on its value and decreases its value by 1

 _**Frost**_
-Reduces the damage of the opponents by half (rounded down)
+Reduces your damage dealt by half (rounded down)

 _**Weak**_
 Takes double damage from opponents